SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Node Types, PanId, Addressing.md

 When I say parent I mean there is a router node, this can be the coordinator, that is responsible for that end device, so it bears the responsibility of forwarding messages out and proxying messages in for that end device.
 An end device relies on its parent for communication to the network.
 If that communication is lost, the end device then has to go out and find a new parent, and re-attach itself to the network through this new parent.

-To setup a ZR in EmberZnet make sure you have selected End device or sleepy end device as a device type under ZNet Stack in AppBuilder.
+To setup a ZR in EmberZnet make sure you have selected End device or sleepy end device as a device type by clicking __configure__ of the Zigbee Device Config component.

 ![Figure 6](./resources/nodetypes-addressing-06.png)

-Aslo you must enable the Zigbee PRO leaf library in the plugins tab.
+Aslo you must enable the Zigbee PRO leaf library in the components tab as well.

 ![Figure 7](./resources/nodetypes-addressing-07.png)